pszklarska/flutter_animations_workshop/step_06/instructions.md

 # Animate rotation using AnimatedRotation

-The last step and the last widget that we're going to use is `AnimatedRotation`.
+The last step and the last widget that you're going to use is `AnimatedRotation`.
 That widget allows animating rotation of a widget.

-First, we need to create a new variable for keeping a number of turns of a widget (each one is a 360-degree turn).
+First, create a new variable `_turn` for keeping the number of turns of a widget (each one is a 360-degree turn).

 ```dart